bitovi/hatchify/docs/react-jsonapi/README.md

 `@hatchifyjs/react-jsonapi` exports the following:

 - `hatchifyReactRest` - A function that takes a `RestClient` and returns an object with promise and hook-based functions for each schema.
-- `createJsonapiClient` - A function that takes a base URL and a set of schemas and returns a `RestClient` object for a JSONAPI backend.
+- `createJsonapiClient` - A function that takes a base URL and a set of schemas and returns a `RestClient` object for a JSON:API backend.

 ```ts
 import { hatchifyReactRest, createJsonapiClient } from "@hatchifyjs/react-jsonapi"